Dehghanni/Teofl/Speaking.md

 - **Homework for students**

-- It&#39;ll help students study throughout the semester, on a regular basis, and avoid procrastination and keep track of class discussions, thus consolidate the lessons and store the information in their long-term memory.
+- It&#39;ll help students **study throughout the semester** , on a regular basis, and avoid procrastination and keep track of class discussions, thus consolidate the lessons and store the information in their long-term memory.
 As a result, their lessons will not accumulate and they won&#39;t need to cram before the exams.
 When I was a freshman, I always crammed before exams.
 So not only did I get bad grades, but I also had terrible nights back then.
-- Secondly, homework will help students diagnose their weaknesses and work on them.
+- Secondly, homework will help students **diagnose their weaknesses** and work on them.
 Also, teachers will provide them with optimal feedback, which will help students stay on the right track.
 I took a course on electronics, and I really learned everything in homework questions/assignments.

 - **Study in the morning**

 - It&#39;s easier to maintain focus in the morning.
 For some demanding courses, it&#39;s enormously important to fully focus.
 I&#39;m a morning person

 -   **Schools**
-  - Schools should provide a congenial atmosphere, not an oppressive one.
+  - Schools should provide a **congenial** atmosphere, not an oppressive one.
 The more delight intermingles with education, the better the students learn the lessons.
-  - Student life obviously encompasses a vast range of activities and is of bewildering complexity, which stresses them out and makes them tense.
+  - **Student life** obviously encompasses a vast range of activities and is of bewildering complexity, which stresses them out and makes them tense.
   - Student life is full of assignments, homework, seminars, conferences, etc. Psycho **l** ogically speaking, stress-induced diseases are intensely prevalent among students.
 For example, when I was a student, I was under an intense pressure to do my senior project, which turned into anxiety, and made me indulge myself in eating junk food and gain extra weight.
-  - Joining such activities will help student be in good spirits, and they will unwind and get the good vibes to study more efficaciously.
+  - **Joining such activities** will help student be in good spirits, and they will unwind and get the good vibes to study more efficaciously.
   - Quality is of more importance than quantity.

 -   **Online classes or actual classes**
-  - Actual classes will help students remarkably fortify their social skills.
+  - Actual classes will help students remarkably fortify their **social skills**.
 Students will boost their self-esteem and self-confidence by interacting with others and participating in class discussions.
 For example, university or school can bring an introverted child out of his/her shell.
-  - Actual classes will encourage students to take part in classes more willingly, and they will feel the competition between classmates to get the better of each other.
+  - Actual classes will encourage students to take part in classes **more willingly** , and they will feel the competition between classmates to get the better of each other.
 Like their effort to answer the lecturer&#39;s questions.
   - I took a course on robotics where students were allowed to ask questions whenever they had, and it made everyone want to be the most knowledgeable at any discussion.

 -   **Expel students who cheat on exam**
   - It&#39;s not a good idea to expel students who cheat in an exam.
-First, Expulsion and suspension should only be used as a last resort.
+First, Expulsion and suspension should only be used **as a last resort**.
 Therefore, students should be disciplined when they cheat in a test like being flunked and being forced to pass the course again or doing extra assignments and so forth.
-  - Secondly, Expulsion would have serious repercussions such as increase in unemployment.
+  - Secondly, Expulsion would have serious **repercussions** such as increase in unemployment.
 Schools should consider other aspects beyond the scope of education.
 For example, I had a classmate who expelled from university for cheating and dropped out of school, leading to misery, drug addiction and losing everything in his life.

 -   **Coed dormitory**
-  - It is too improper for the university to establish segregated dorms.
+  - It is too improper for the university to establish single-gender dorms.
   - The dormitory is a miniature society indeed where you will learn how to get along with people other than your family members.
-Students can make friends with new people or even find their lifelong soulmates whom they want to spend the rest of their life with.
+Students can make friends with new people or even find their **lifelong soulmates** whom they want to spend the rest of their life with.
   - Students can get to know members of the opposite sex, and they will learn to get to grips with differences.
 It can be seen that **sexism** is more common in countries with segregated education systems.

 -   **University require Students to buy their own laptops**
-  - It is too improper for university to force students to buy their own laptops.
+  - There are pros and cons to either route, but I think it&#39;s too improper for university to force students to buy their own laptops.
-  - First, students might not be able to afford personal computers.
+  - On the one hand, students might not be able to afford personal computers.
 Laptops are exceedingly expensive.
 At least, uni had better give students loan.
   - Ex: I myself didn&#39;t have my own laptop when I was freshman and bought it much later.
   - On the other hand, some say students need to have their own laptops to be able to work or study at any time whenever they can or they want.
 Furthermore it ensures privacy.
 You can have your files saved on your laptop and **block access** for others.